Frequently Asked Questions

 What onsite equipment will be available in the library?

-Yes, lunch talks will resume in the 2021-2022 academic year.
+Yes, lunch talks resumed in the 2021-2022 academic year and beyond.
 Food may be consumed in a classroom during a lunch talk.
-Initially, LSSOs will be asked to purchase individually boxed or bagged meals for students.

 Can an LSSO hold an off-campus event?

-Will I be able to travel in Autumn for a conference?
+Will I be able to travel for a conference?

-The University has revised its COVID-19 travel restriction, effective June 15, 2021, to allow for greater responsibility in units to assess travel requests by faculty, other academic appointees, postdoctoral researchers, staff, students, and visitors to campus (e.g., for recruitment) to account for improved conditions in many parts of the United States and internationally.
-All University-supported travel still requires review and approval by the appropriate authority named in the updated policy.
-The updated policy also provides new guidance on what constitutes University-supported travel.
+Yes, student travel for conferences or other University-related business is permitted.
+The University has revised its COVID-19 travel restriction to allow for greater responsibility in units to assess travel requests by faculty, other academic appointees, postdoctoral researchers, staff, students, and visitors to campus (e.g., for recruitment) to account for improved conditions in many parts of the United States and internationally.
+For any University-supported travel, students should contact Candace Mui.

 Are the University athletic facilities open?